Trustees and support

 As a registered charity, the Fund is run by a Trust consisting of:

-- David Edgar, who was Eve’s husband, is Chair of the Trustees;
+- David Edgar, who was Eve’s husband.
+He is Chair of the Trustees;

-- Professor John Rouse, a representative of Moseley and Kings Heath Labour Party, who acts as Treasurer.
-John, now retired, was Dean of a large Faculty at Birmingham City University.
+- David Blower, a representative of Moseley and Kings Heath Labour Party, is Treasurer.
+David was formerly a Senior Manager at Joseph Chamberlain College.

-The Fund’s patrons are Professor Ann Davis of the University of Birmingham, actor, director and writer Simon Callow, Baroness Helena Kennedy QC and Judge Donald Hamilton.
+The Fund’s patrons are Professor Ann Davis of the University of Birmingham, actor, director and writer Simon Callow and Baroness Helena Kennedy QC.

 The Fund has an active Fundraising Group that works hard to raise funds to support additional young people realise their ambitions.
-We try to raise at least £5000 each year from our range of events, including a Curry Night, a Summer Party and our annual Christmas Quiz.
+We try to raise at least £5000 each year from our range of events, including a Curry Night, a Summer event, an autumn Jazz evening and our annual Christmas Quiz.
 We are always looking for new volunteers and if you would like to become involved please contact us at email@example.com

-You can read the annual accounts for 2014-15 on the Charity website here.
+You can read the latest annual accounts on the Charity website here.

-The following table provides a summary of the spending by the Eve Brook Scholarship Fund since 2007.
+The following table provides a summary of the spending by the Eve Brook Scholarship Fund from 2007 to 2020.
 Records for the earlier period are insufficient to provide details before 2007.
-It can be seen that from April 2007 until March 2015 the EBSF spent £176,284 supporting young people in their journey to success in higher education, £19,600 on average for each year.
+It can be seen that from April 2007 until March 2020 the EBSF spent £276,217 on higher education, £23,918 on average for each year.

 |Financial year||£||Recipients||Major awards||Small grants|

-You can lean more about the young people we have helped each year by going to ‘Who we’ve helped’.
+You can learn more about the young people we have helped each year by going to ‘Who we’ve helped’.